nculwell/nculwell.github.io/DinosaurBooks.md

 * The beginner's guide to animal autopsy : a "hands-in" approach to zoology, the world of creatures and what's inside them / Parker, Steve ; Shone, Rob (ISBN 0761307028, [Worldcat](https://www.worldcat.org/title/beginners-guide-to-animal-autopsy-the-hands-in-approach-to-zoology/oclc/36573705))
 * Life-size killer creatures / Gilpin, Daniel (Omnibus: [Amazon](https://smile.amazon.com/dp/B001YIGW2C))
 * Bateman - Deep in the Swamp

 * DK-Smithsonian Natural History

+  An incredible compendium of a huge variety of all kingdoms life, but mostly animals.
+The beginning includes a brief overview of earth science as well.
+If you want to spend hours looking at different animals, this is your book.
+We spend a lot of time looking at the whales.
+There aren't a lot of words to read, although there are brief descriptions of a good number of the species depicted.

+  Be aware that this is a **big**, heavy book.
+Little kids will not be able to hold it comfortably on their laps.

   [![DK-Smithsonian Natural History](/assets/img/IMG_20170910_075117020_cropped.thumb.jpg)](/assets/img/IMG_20170910_075117020_cropped.large.jpg)
   [![DK-Smithsonian Natural History](/assets/img/IMG_20170910_075710153_cropped.thumb.jpg)](/assets/img/IMG_20170910_075710153_cropped.large.jpg)